This is the star research and development written by Jasmine. However, both me and her came up with the ideas together.

 Advantages of location:

-• The natural lighting in this place gives a soft and nostalgic feel to it, this matches with the theme of our music video.
+Moreover, the natural lighting allows for a more nostalgic feel to it, which matches with the theme of our music video.

 Disadvantages of Location: